Hierarchical Autoregressive Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

 \paragraph{Low-Latency Sequential Compression} We specialize Eq.~\ref{eq:overall-nelbo} to make it suitable for low-latency video compression, widely used in both conventional and recent neural codecs \citep{Rippel2019LearnedVC, agustsson2020scale}.
 To this end, we encode and decode individual frames $\x_t$ in sequence.
 Given the ground truth current frame $\x_t$ and the previously reconstructed frames $\hatx_{<t}$, the encoder is restricted to be of the form $\barz_t = f(\x_t,\hatx_{<t})$, and similarly the decoder computes reconstruction sequentially based on previous reconstructions and the current encoding, $\hatx_t = g(\hatx_{<t}, \round{\barz_t}))$.
-Existing codecs usually condition on a \emph{single} reconstructed frame, substituting $\hatx_{<t}$ by $\hatx_{t-1}$ in favour of efficiency.
-In the language of variational inference, the sequential encoder corresponds to a variational posterior of the form $q(\z_t|\x_t, \z_{<t})$, i.e., filtering, and the sequential decoder corresponds to the likelihood $p(\x_t|\z_{\leq t})=\mathcal{N}(\hatx_t, \tfrac{\beta}{2\log 2} \mathbf{I})$; in both distributions, the probabilistic conditioning on $\z_{<t}$ is based on the observation that $\hatx_{t-1}$ is a deterministic function of $\z_{<t}$.
+Existing codecs usually condition on a \emph{single} reconstructed frame, substituting $\hatx_{<t}$ by $\hatx_{t-1}$ in favor of efficiency.
+In the language of variational inference, the sequential encoder corresponds to a variational posterior of the form $q(\z_t|\x_t, \z_{<t})$, i.e., filtering, and the sequential decoder corresponds to the likelihood $p(\x_t|\z_{\leq t})=\mathcal{N}(\hatx_t, \tfrac{\beta}{2\log 2} \mathbf{I})$; in both distributions, the probabilistic conditioning on $\z_{<t}$ is based on the observation that $\hatx_{t-1}$ is a deterministic function of $\z_{<t}$, if we identify $\round{ \barz_{t} }$ with the random variable $\z_{t}$ and unroll the recurrence $\hatx_t = g(\hatx_{<t}, \z_{t})$.
 As we show, all sequential compression approaches considered in this work follow this paradigm, and the form of the reconstruction transform $\hatx$ determines the lowest hierarchy of the corresponding generative process of video $\x$.

 \paragraph{Masked Autoregressive Flow (MAF).} As a final component in neural sequence modeling, we discuss MAF \citep{papamakarios2017masked}, which models the joint distribution of a sequence $p(\x_{1:T})$ in terms of a simpler distribution of its underlying noise variables $\y_{1:T}$ through the following autoregressive transform and its inverse: